Entry Level Salary

 - Highly motivated and self-directed

-- Flexible and able to work in a team environment
+- Flexible and able to work in a team environment or independently

 - Physically fit and manual dexterity